rudderlabs/rudderstack-docs/destinations/marketing/gainsight_px.md

 });
 ```

-**Note**: `cultureCustomField` is a custom field.
-Provide the mapping for `cultureCustomField` to the corressponding Custom Attribute Api name in Gainsight PX.
-If mapping is not provided, all attributes other than the default ones are dropped.
+In the above example, `cultureCustomField` is a custom field.
+You will need to provide the mapping for `cultureCustomField` to the corressponding Custom Attribute API name in Gainsight PX.
+If this mapping is not provided, RudderStack will drop the `cultureCustomField` attribute and send the other default attributes to Gainsight.

 ## Track

-RudderStack uses the Custom Event API in Gainsight PX for track calls.
+RudderStack uses the Gainsight PX's Custom Event API for sending the `track` calls.

-Example of track call:
+A sample `track` call is as shown:

 ```javascript
 rudderanalytics.track("Track User", {